alexey-pelykh/puppeteer-capture/README.md

 The exact origin of the issue is not yet known, yet it's likely to be related to the deterministic mode.

-Calling `page.setViewport()` before starting the capture behaves the same, yet calling it _after_ starting the capture works.
+Calling `page.setViewport()` before starting the capture behaves the same, yet calling it _after_ starting the capture works yet not always.
+Thus it's safe to assume that there's some sort of race condition, since adding `page.waitForTimeout(100)` just before setting the viewport workarounds the issue.

 ## Getting Started